 Face-to-face communication is also proven to be more accurate than written words.
 Communication failures are cited as a contributing factor in nearly a quarter of serious medical errors, so any process that improves accuracy and allows participants to clarify points before making life or death decisions is worth pursuing.

-Rounds ensure efforts among all members of the health care team are coordinated.
+Patient rounds ensure efforts among all members of the health care team are coordinated.
 Information is disseminated in real-time, minimizing redundant services and delays that extend hospital stays unnecessarily.

 Redundant medical services, such as diagnostic tests, are estimated to cost up to $500 billion annually.
 Studies identify the chief causes as lack of communication and poor planning between providers.
 Rounds reduce unnecessary expenditures by helping primary care physicians, specialists, and consultants avoid writing duplicate orders.